 Prefers wet, acidic sites, but will tolerate moist, well-drained soil.

 Disease, pests, and problems

 Native to the Northeastern United States and states along the Gulf Coast.

 Leaf or needle arrangement, size, shape, and texture

 Opposite; simple 3 to 4 inch long, elliptical leaves with short pointed tips and finely serrated teeth margins.

 Medium green, with rust-colored dots along mid-rib and leaf base.

 Fall color ranges from orange to red to purple.

 Flower arrangement, shape, and size

-Small creamy white flowers in flat-topped to domed clusters.
+Small creamy white flowers in flat-topped clusters.